 Your application needs to be supported by two existing members of The Magic Circle who have each known you for at least one year (many members of The Magic Circle are also members of local Magic Clubs where they will be able to give you advice and support).

-You will be invited to an interview with the Examinations Secretary (or one of his deputies) to discuss your magical experience, books you have read and the type of magic you like performing.
-This will ensure that your magic skills are at an appropriate level and you have sufficient knowledge to take the more formal audition.
+You will be invited to an interview with the Examinations Secretary (or his deputy) to discuss your magical experience and the type of magic you like performing.
+This will ensure that your magic skills are at an appropriate level.
+You will also be required to perform some skill based magic to highlight your competence as a magician or show an appropriate knowledge in your field of expertise.

-The interview will take place at The Magic Circle headquarters in London with an opportunity for you to enjoy an evening at the world's most prestigious magic club, explore the buildings and see other candidates take their examinations.
+The interview will take place at The Magic Circle headquarters in London with an opportunity for you to enjoy an evening at the world's most prestigious magic club, explore the building and see other candidates take their examinations.
+Online interviews are available for those who cannot attend the building.

-You will then be invited to take your examination (audition) where you will judged on your magical ability and presentation skills.
+If you meet the requirements via the interview, you will then be invited to take your examination (audition) where you will be judged on your magical ability and presentation skills.

 If your magical interests are more theoretical there is an option for you to submit a thesis rather than a practical demonstration of your magical skills.